juntossomosmais/auth0-samples/README.md

 ## FAQ

 1. I want to use this project.
-The S3 part seems OK, but what do I need to do no Auth0?
+The S3 part seems OK, but what do I need to do on Auth0?

 First you must create an application of type M2M and then grant access to certain scopes to the audience `YOUR_TENANT_NAME.us.auth0.com/api/v2/`.
 If you consult the endpoint [_Get client grants_](https://auth0.com/docs/api/management/v2#!/Client_Grants/get_client_grants) you should receive something like the following: